Polomolok: History

-Cityhood

-House Bill No. 6432 was filed by former South Cotabato First District Representative Shirlyn Bañas-Nograles on March 2, 2020 for the conversion of the municipality of Polomolok into a component city in the province of South Cotabato.
-However, the Bureau of Local Government Finance (BLGF)’s Average Annual Income (AAI) Certification No. 2021-008 indicates that Polomolok still fell short of the required income thus stalling the proposed conversion.
-A municipality needs P100M as its Annual Average Income (AAI) to qualify for the conversion into a city.
-Polomolok's AAI was only P76.9 for FY 2018 and 2019.
-The bill is currently pending with the committee on local government since March 4, 2020.

 Geography

 Located at the southern part of South Cotabato, Polomolok is nestled at the base of the prominent Mount Matutum.
 It is cone-shaped volcano and looms over the provinces at 2286 m high, a unique challenge to mountaineers.
 It is perhaps the provinces most imposing landmark.

 Natural hot and cold spring abound at its foot.
 Natural springs are abundant within this area and provide free flowing water.
 Two of these springs have developed into natural resorts.